Will Apple’s iPhone 8 Launch Be Bigger Than The Samsung Galaxy S8 Launch?

 According to CNN, Apple shares are soaring from the new iPhone hype.

-“Shares of the iPhone maker surged 6% on Wednesday to their highest level since July 2015.
-Apple (AAPL, Tech30) is now up an impressive 11% so far this year, blowing past the rest of the stock market.”
+“Shares of the iPhone maker surged 6 percent on Wednesday to their highest level since July 2015.
+Apple (AAPL, Tech30) is now up an impressive 11 percent so far this year, blowing past the rest of the stock market.”

 The article adds that not only did Apple post its first sales increase in a year, but Tim Cook also sent positive signals about demand heading into the release of the iPhone 8, which has excited investors, due later this year.

-Apple will launch its new iPhone about five months after Samsung launches it’s long-awaited Galaxy S8.
+Apple will launch its new iPhone about five months after Samsung launches its long-awaited Galaxy S8.
 All versions of the new smartphone will be unveiled next month and released in April.
-According to the Sunday Express, the the S8 will be missing physical buttons.
+According to the Sunday Express, the S8 will be missing physical buttons.

 “And if the alleged paparazzi shot is to be believed, something very important appears to be missing from the next flagship Samsung phone.
 The latest photo shows the long-rumoured, dual-curved display on the front of the device.
 And as predicted by the latest rumours from within Samsung, the physical buttons have been ditched.”